LeeEd1/project-mystic/README.md

 ![Site accross devices](assets/documentation/responsive.png)
 Mystic Match is an enchanting card matching adventure where you will unveil the cards in a quest to discover all the magical pairs.
 Beware, if you dont successfully match them all you might encounter the ominous spell AVADA KEDAVRA!
+The site is live and can be viewed [here](https://leeed1.github.io/project-mystic/)

 ## UX: